 - Understanding the accident investigation process

 - Identifying the range of evidence required in an investigation

 - Demonstrating effective interviewing techniques

-- Learning how to analyse the evidence and reach conclusions
+- Learning how to analyse evidence and reach conclusions

 - Understanding the structure of a good quality report

-Attendees will also receive access to exclusive online resources.
-This will include a recap of the course and additional videos that cover the legal background of investigations, the role of the different agencies, the undertaking of the 72-hour review, and the role of the designated competent person.
+- Access to videos that cover the legal background of investigations, the role of the different agencies, the undertaking of the 72-hour review and the role of the Designated Competent Person.

 Who should attend?

 Investigators conducting investigations into operational and non-operational accidents, incidents and near misses.
 They may be new to the role or already have experience and wish to update their skills.

 It’s also suitable for line managers and professionals who may be called upon to investigate accidents.

 - RSSB Member and Affiliate: £770 (£924 including 20% UK VAT)

 - RSSB Non—Member: £1,540 (£1,848 including 20% UK VAT)